 - Clinical member representing South London Heads of Midwifery on the London Expert Maternity panel 2011-12

-Internationally Donna was the co author of the first national Maternity standards in the Sultanate of Oman and led the successful introduction of those standards into practice across the Muscat region.
-In addition she led a multidisciplinary team plus parents, government representatives and faith leaders on the introduction of maternity and gynaecology bereavement standards first into Muscat and then subsequently rolled out nationally across the Sultanate of Oman.
+Internationally Donna was the co-author of the first national Maternity standards in the Sultanate of Oman and led the successful introduction of those standards into practice across the Muscat region.
+In addition she led a multidisciplinary team, as well as parents, government representatives and faith leaders on the introduction of maternity and gynaecology bereavement standards first into Muscat and then subsequently rolled out nationally across the Sultanate of Oman.

-Donna has extensive experience of working positively with multidisciplinary teams including hospital teams, GPs, commissioners and service users to introduce sustainable change.
+Donna is proud to have extensive experience of working positively with multidisciplinary teams including hospital teams, GPs, commissioners and service users to introduce sustainable and lasting change.
 She has long term experience of service reconfiguration and evidence of working positively with local communities and all levels of staff during complex reconfiguration.

-Donna has experienced considerable success in the use of creative and innovative methods of communication to reach out to both service users and fellow professionals alike.
-These include the award winning www.caringforwomen.co.uk and ‘Edie the E Midwife’ across South London Healthcare NHS Trust.
-All of these ‘E’ services were extensively road tested with a wide ranging multidisciplinary team and service users before, during and after introduction.
-This included a virtual GP IT advisory group across Greenwich and Woolwich during the development of www.caringforwomen.co.uk.
+Donna has also experienced considerable success in the use of creative and innovative methods of communication to reach out to both service users and fellow professionals alike, including the award winning ‘Edie the E-Midwife’, used across South London Healthcare NHS Trust.
+All ‘E’ services were extensively road tested with a wide ranging multidisciplinary team and service users before, during and after introduction.